pauldardis/milestone3/README.md

 HTML -  W3 HTML Validator
 CSS -   W3 CSS Validator

-Google Chrome developer tools were used to thest the responsivenness of the website.
+Google Chrome developer tools were used to test the responsiveness of the website.

-All recipe forms were tested for user imput by adding, updating, deleting, searching, or inserting a comment.
+All recipe forms were tested for user input by adding, updating, deleting, searching, or inserting a comment.

 ## Deployment